Healthdirect Free Australian health advice you can count on.

 Dental crowns are used to cover a broken or decayed tooth when a filling is not an option.

-Although your crown cannot decay, the edge of the tooth on which it sits can.
-You will need to brush your teeth with fluoride toothpaste and floss your teeth, as is usually recommended.
+Although your dental crown can't decay, the edge of the tooth on which it sits can.
+You'll still need to brush your teeth twice a day with fluoride toothpaste and a soft toothbrush and floss your teeth as usual.

-What are the benefits and risks of a dental crown procedure?
+What are the benefits and risks of a dental crown?

 Crowns are a way of protecting teeth that are weak or have been broken.
 They also help improve the appearance of teeth that are irregularly shaped or stained.
 Crowns can last many years if they are cared for properly.